 TERMS OF USE

-YKK Holding Asia Pte.
-Ltd. (“YHA”) owns and operates this website.
+YKK Oceania Ltd owns and operates this website.
 Viewers of this website must comply with the following terms and conditions in using this website.

 Documents and Content on this website

-1. All documents and content (“documents”) are provided on “as is” basis and YHA hereby specifically disclaims any representations or warranties, express or implied, including but not limited to, any warranty or implied warranty of merchantability, accuracy, appropriateness, fitness for a particular purpose or non-infringement.
+1. All documents and content (“documents”) are provided on “as is” basis and may not have the full details and information you need.
+YKK Oceania Ltd hereby specifically disclaims any representations or warranties, express or implied, including but not limited to, any warranty or implied warranty of merchantability, accuracy, appropriateness, fitness for a particular purpose or non-infringement.
+If you need any further information, please do not hesitate to leave us a message at “Contact Us” page

 2. The documents on this website may be changed or deleted at any time without notice.